AbdurRahimB/MyPythonProject/README.md

 4. **Dependencies**: Install dependancie to the terminal (pip3 freeze > requirements.txt)

+## Error Handling

 ## Testing

-I have tested the App manually which looked fine on.
+I have tested the App manually which looked fine with no error found.
 I checked the App through linter.
-It successfully submitted to the server.
-Fields needs to have inputs, email field needs a valid email address, set minlength in the fileds.
+It successfully submitted to the server and communicate with user.
+Fields needs to have inputs with seven set of data separated by a comma, data type validates integers and set as minlength in the fileds.

 |  | Test | Result |
 |---|:---|---|